Counselling For Older People - Counselling London

 Ageing Process & Transitioning, Embracing Our Maturity As An Elder Elders have been termed as "grand" parents of the world.
 As an elder - for all its ills and benefits, with plenty of positive role models, we don't have to ingest any negative stereotypes of "the elderly", "old age".
 We may want to share, explore, what happens within us around our ageing process, and do so without sugar-coating it.
 There is a Viktor Frankl quote "Everything can be taken from a man but one thing: the last of the human freedoms—to choose one's attitude in any given set of circumstances, to choose one's own way.
 When we are no longer able to change a situation, we are challenged to change ourselves."
 And embracing our emotional maturity, compassion, may be important to us.
 Each stage of life offers fresh opportunities.
 In the first phase of our life, we are busy building a platform as a container, questioning how we can support ourself.
 Our sexuality, gender are important to us as we establish our own identity, a home, friendships, relationships, community, a sense of security.
 Alongside pursuing pleasure, it may have been important to honour family, cultural loyalties, conventions, have respect for authority, value the importance of our ethnicity, religion, country (see also The "Should", "Shouldn't", "Ought", "Must", "Never", "Always" Beliefs).
 We may have enjoyed all these props around us, maybe giving us a false sense of control, safety.
 Yet as we age, these containers may also have been a protective fence around us and may still exist, yet some of these, alongside unhelpful, redundant, inhibiting rules, loyalties, oaths, sacred cows, obligations, duties, taboos, cultural conventions, may now be experienced as fencing us in.
 (As the Dalai Lama said, "Learn and obey the rules very well, so you will know how to break them properly".)
 Restless inside, longing and yearning for something, we may have an intuitive sense that our old agenda is less important, no longer works, is redundant, as if the old show is over.
 (C.S.Lewis in "Shadowlands" refers to the Bible Corinthians 13:11 "When I was a child, I spoke as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.")
 As our priorities in life shift, just keeping going may no longer be enough - preventing us evolving, maturing.
 We may be questioning "Is that all?" (see also Existential Concerns - Our Direction).
 We may want to talk about a creeping sense that simply entertaining ourselves and obtaining enlightened self-interest no longer gives our life meaning.
 This may indicate we are ready to gather our years, ripen in ourself, incorporate the lived, subjective experiences of our self and transition, adjusting towards this evolving time in our life.
 (It was Carl Jung who introduced his understanding of the two halves if life, "We cannot live the afternoon of life according to the program of life's morning, for what was great in the morning will be little at evening and what in the morning was true, at evening will have become a lie."
 He also acknowledged "that death is psychologically as important as birth" and that shrinking away from the importance of death is unhelpful and abnormal, which robs the second part of life of its purpose.)
 There are things we couldn't see when we were younger and in this second half of our life, rather than all or nothing thinking, either/or, we see wholes, as our life now becomes replaced with dilemmas of life's predicaments, priorities, paradoxes, contradictions, conflicts, contrasts, ambivalence.
 Belonging and making space for ourself, truly valuing what we are doing, enjoying a simpler life may now be considerations.

 Most of us tend to think about the second half of life as largely about getting old, dealing with health issues, and letting go of our physical life...
 What looks like falling can largely be experienced as falling upward and onward, onto broader and deeper world, where the soul has found its fullness, is finally connected to the whole and lives inside the big picture.
 It is not a loss, but somehow a gain, not losing but actually winning.
 You probably have to meet at least one true elder to imagine that this could be true.
 I have met enough radiant people in my life to know it is fairly common.
 They have come to their human fullness often against all odds, and usually by suffering personally or vicariously...
 Just remember this: no one can keep you from the second half of your life, except yourself.
 Nothing can inhibit your second journey, except your own lack of courage, patience and imagination.
 Your second journey is all yours to walk or to avoid.
 My conviction is that some falling apart on the first journey is necessary for this to happen, so do not waste a moment of time lamenting poor parenting, lost job, failed relationship, physical handicap, gender identity, economic poverty, or even the tragedy of any kind of abuse.
 Pain is part of the deal.
-If you don't walk into the second half of your own life, it is you, who do not want it.
-Richard Rohr
+If you don't walk into the second half of your own life, it is you, who do not want it.Richard Rohr

 Our Journey As An Elder Some of us may never have acknowledged, experienced the complexity, disturbances and necessity of suffering and love.
 This may include acknowledging our achievement, yet recognising what has been is no longer, that we are no longer young, sitting with this (which can be experienced as a fallow period), digesting this - where our life is now.
 (As Nietzsche said, "One must still have chaos in oneself to be able to give birth to a dancing star".)
 Without any rites of passage, we may be struggling with moving into the second phase of our life, having been on our own path and now it can be as if Maslov's hierarchy of needs (higher up the triangle) are calling us.
 As we enter into later life, our false self may dissolve, our very soul, spiritual qualities may be driving the calling and some of us may be connected to, seeking a spiritual path.
 And in our own integrity, less full of ourselves - we may drop our ego beyond our small and petty self, alongside our masks, old dramas.
 We may no longer have final and strong opinions about anything, nor fight what's unnecessary any more (e.g. maybe that of our status, wealth, place in life, religion, ethnicity, being superior, having to be right, winning).
 The tennis champion Arthur Ashe reminded us "You've got to get to the stage in life, where going for it is more important than winning or losing".
 Independent in our true self, true nature, we may no longer need to change others, just be happy in ourselves.
 And from this more evolved place inside as we move into our "being", in our "doing", we are ironically more in a place to change others, yet we don't need to do so.
-Incorporating this second phase of our life, lightness through the darkness and a sense of "OKness", as we embrace mystery, participate in life, become more discerning, we may invariably experience both sadness and joy (even "mad, crazy" moments for as Nikos Kazantzakis points out "A man needs a little madness, or else he never dares cut the rope and be free").
+Incorporating this second phase of our life, maybe a sense of "OKness", we canembrace mystery, participate in life, become more discerning.
+We may invariably experience lightness through the darkness, both sadness and joy (even "mad, crazy" moments for as Nikos Kazantzakis points out "A man needs a little madness, or else he never dares cut the rope and be free").
 We may also become more in tune with ourselves, community and the wider world, our interdependence, interconnectedness, oneness, unity, harmony.
-Switching from having what we love, to loving what we have, being in the moment, appreciating the gifts of our life, serenity, we may no longer want to collect material goods and choose more to give for the benefit of others - to serve rather than be served (see also Wellbeing Of Others - Generosity Of Spirit, Being In Service Towards Others, Acts Of Service).
+Switching from having what we love, to loving what we have, being in the moment, appreciating the gifts of our life, serenity, we may no longer want to collect material goods and choose more to give for the benefit of others - to serve rather than be served (see also Wellbeing Of Others - Generosity Of Spirit, Altruism, Being In Service Towards Others, Acts Of Service).
 At this stage of our life, we may experience the world in broad, yet challenging ways of a different nature - see also Emotional Resilience, Emotional Strength, Emotional Stability & Being Powerful.
 (James Hollis stated, "The world is more magical, less predictable, more autonomous, less controllable, more varied, less simple, more infinite, less knowable, more wonderfully troubling than we could have imagined being able to tolerate when we were young".)
 And Sandy Denny questions, "Who knows where the time goes".
 We too may have a growing sense of spaciousness, maybe timelessness, infinity (not just out there but also internally, as if the inner and outer become one).
 It was the psychoanalyst Donald Winnicott who said of ageing that: "People are not just their own age; they are to some extent every age, or no age".

 The Impact Of Ageing We may no longer feel the same about having endless time ahead of us.
 Age is no barrier to an active life and as we enter, or are already in, a later phase of life, we may well need to make adjustments.
 For some, this may involve being flexible, challenging our own views about ageing, for others, maybe adjusting to a more relaxed pace of life (Bob Dylan wrote "I was so much older then, I'm younger than that now"), reviewing what illness, pain, vitality & wellbeing, alongside death, mean for us.
 As if going along with George Bernard Shaw's comments "Youth is wasted on the young", some of us may embrace our longevity.
 Others, like Hemingway, fight it "The world is a fine place and worth the fighting for and I hate very much to leave it" (and Paul Robeson sings in Old Man River "I gets weary, Sick of trying, I'm tired of living, Feared of dying, But ol' man river, He's rolling along").
 A challenge may be whether to harden, fighting against our ageing process (as if we view it as tragic, failing or illness), or soften (see also Soft Living, Living A Soft Life Powerfully), opening to the ripening of our maturity and what it brings.
 Our perspective of what matters, what's important and what we value may evolve.
 As we become maturer as an elder and reflect, we may often come up against existential concerns, existential grief or regrets, meaninglessness - questioning what has meaning & what doesn't.
 This may include being in the dark at times, maybe struggling as if living in a world which seems out of synchronisation, maybe alienating of the soul.
 We may be grieving what was, might have been (or what we might be).
 Some of us may struggle socialising, meeting others, have slowly become a prisoner in our own home.
 What we do with our aloneness, loneliness, may be a challenge.
 Companionship & being with others may be important to us.
 Living to our full potential may take on new meaning for us now.
 And the therapy for ageing contrasts what ageing does to us and what we do with ageing towards growth and development, living adventurously.

-The afternoon of life is just as full of meaning a the morning; only, its meaning and purpose are different...
-Carl Jung
+The afternoon of life is just as full of meaning a the morning; only, its meaning and purpose are different...Carl Jung

 Ageing Concerns The impact of ageing can be emotive for many of us.
 Physically, as our bodies change, our quality of sleep may decline.
 We may lose some other healthy physical (see also Responding To ill Health) or mental functions (see also Our Brain & Memory), that we once took for granted.
-(Ageing might not scare us, yet experiencing incontinence, Alzheimer's, having a stroke may, as might being in pain, dying.)
+(Ageing might not scare us, yet experiencing incontinence, Alzheimer's, dementia having a stroke may, as might being in pain, dying.)
 Valuing our independence, comfort, security, we may fear getting older, loneliness, or have our own personal fears, anxieties.
 We may see or experience the world around us as reducing, e.g. friends, socialising, mobility, etc. We may be grieving or letting go of a stage of life - what was or might have been, for thing we wished we had said, done more.
 Self-acceptance, forgiveness may be in short supply.
 The counselling and psychotherapy can offer a space to reflect and talk about our own concerns around ageing.
 This for some may include reflecting on the losses of old age, injustice of life and our own mortality, making sense of life, handling adversity when setbacks happen.
 Alongside involvement in the community and relationship with friends, we may need something else that calls us, challenges, stretching us to make certain commitments or have a role, contributing in life being in service of others, needed by them.
 Others may be on a quest to explore our purpose, truth, spiritual orientation, what life is about.
 Counselling for ageing, therapy for ageing can support our life-transition, healthy ageing and wellbeing and making sense of things.

 Responding To ill Health We may become more vulnerable to health problems as we age.
 We may experience declining physical health, pain or illness.
 One of us may have taken on an extensive caring role for the other.
 It can be very challenging to find our way to learn to live with our symptoms, health condition, terminal illness.
 Each of us respond, engage with pain & illness differently & come up against personal challenges & responses.
 Challenges may include remaining empowered, focusing on the positive, the now, activities that engage us in life.

 Compassionately Managing Endings, Loss & Grief We may be caught in unhelpful habitual thinking patterns, unproductive, negative thoughts.
 Positive thinking - "just get on with it" (see also Optimism, Pessimism & Discounting The Positive), exclusively thinking about what we can do may not be enough unless we compassionately acknowledge our losses, grieve them, process them in order to heal, let go of what we need to.
 Losing friends, a loved one (see also Grief & Bereavement Counselling London) or if our partner has dementia, may take its toll.
 Living with and adapting to any loss and new beginnings, opportunities, can be a real challenge - the loss of control we used to have, loss of our looks, our mobility, certain faculties, our independence, maybe our memory.
 Loss of being valued, loss of our career, status, the plans we had for life, maybe a loss of the independence we once had, or mental, physical capabilities may also have an impact on us.
 As years pass, events in life, losses stack up.
-Acknowledging these different losses little deaths through transformation, yet being in touch with our qualities within, intrinsic self-worth, alongside what's now emerging for us (see also Living Our Life Now & Looking Ahead), may be important for us, as we nurture our mind, imagination, which can unlock us from being frozen, stuck in time.
+Acknowledging these different losses little deaths through transformation, yet being in touch with our own values, qualities within, our intrinsic self-worth, intrinsic self-worth, alongside what's now emerging for us (see also Living Our Life Now & Looking Ahead), may be important for us, as we nurture our mind, imagination, which can unlock us from being frozen, stuck in time.
 (See also Grieving, Mourning Our Losses)

 The time (sponsored by consciousness) is now o'clock.

 Nothing lasts forever, few things even last for long: All are susceptible to decay.
-All that begins must also end.
-Seneca
+All that begins must also end.Seneca

 Life Reflection We may have spent time on looking inside ourself and reflecting upon what we find.
 (T.S.Eliot writes of "We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.")
 We have made imprints in the world and much water has flowed under the bridge.
 We may be nostalgic about the past, maybe having deep love, value some treasured memories, have some unfulfilled aspirations, dreams or regrets and mourn a future we could have, didn't have.
 (Common regrets may include wishing we had the courage to live our life true to ourself - not the life others expect from us, wishing we hadn't worked so hard, had the courage to express our feelings, stayed in touch with friends, a regret that we hadn't allowed ourselves to be happier.)
 We may have had missed opportunities, knowing what we do now.
-(For some, pursued by time or believing we don't have enough time, our image of who we were & who we are now may be in conflict - see also Concept Of Time, Time Passing.)
+(For some, pursued by time or believing we don't have enough time, our image of who we were & who we are now may be in conflict - see also Concept Of Time, Timelessness, Time Passing.)
 Reflecting upon our own consciousness, we may have existential concerns, grieve many things in our life, need to mourn our losses, integrating our shadow side (for none of us have led a perfect life), alongside extracting simple happy memories, cherished heartfelt people in our life, moments we created, times of wisdom.
 (Henry Wadsworth Longfellow writes of "Look not mournfully into the past.
 It comes not back again.
 Wisely improve the present.
 It is thine.
 Go forth to meet the shadowy future, without fear.")
 Some of us may stay focused on what we don't have, struggling to embrace what we do.
 Others may be challenged by softer, yet powerful living and the precious commodity of time.
 Beyond our achievements, we may reflect on our past experiences, achievements, learnings, our meaningful relationships, those we have loved, appreciating the precious moments alongside the big events in our life and the small things - even ones we took for granted.
-We may also want to turn to therapy in order to reflect upon what life means for us (see also Contemplation, Creating Space & Quiet Time, Taking Pauses - Self-Awareness, Observation & Reflection).
+We may also want to turn to therapy in order to reflect upon what life means for us (see also Contemplation, Creating Space & Quiet Time, Taking Pauses - Self-Awareness, Observation & Self-Reflection, Including Journalling, Studying).
 Some of us may also be drawn to a spiritual realm or religious faith.
 (See also Reassessing The Present & Looking Ahead)

 On our deathbeds, we will inevitably know that much didn't work out; that there dreams that didn't come to pass and loves that were rejected; friendships that could never be repaired, and catastrophes and hurts we never overcame.
-But we will also know that there were threads of value that sustained us, that there was a higher logic we sometimes followed, that despite the agonies, our lives were not mere sound and fury; that in our own way, at select moments at least, we did properly draw benefit from, and understand, the meaning of life.
-The School of Life Press – The Meaning of Life
+But we will also know that there were threads of value that sustained us, that there was a higher logic we sometimes followed, that despite the agonies, our lives were not mere sound and fury; that in our own way, at select moments at least, we did properly draw benefit from, and understand, the meaning of life.The School of Life Press – The Meaning of Life

 Reflecting Upon Our Mortality We may want to die in peace with how we've lived our life, what we've left behind and explore what we think happens after death, if anything.
 We may want to talk about, prepare for our own death.
 Death is a great teacher, especially when we acknowledge all the little deaths through transformation.
 It can teach us to accept our vulnerability, our dependence on each other, bring awareness to the fragility of life.
 At a certain stage of life, we may be aware of our own mortality, especially around times of loneliness, aloneness, transition, or our body declining.
 We may be experiencing a phase in life when some of our dearest friends, relatives, die (see also Grief & Bereavement Counselling London).
 Questioning what really matters to us, we may have some anxieties about our own mortality, fragility, life's impermanence and this can sit on our shoulder throughout our life.
 Our own mortality, death anxiety or fear of dying may also point to an existential anxiety.
 (Paradoxically, sometimes some of us too can't wait to die, yet other times value life and would miss others in it.)
 Some of us may or have believed that death won't come to us - it is something that happens to others, not us.
 Believing we are immortal we may have been sleepwalking through life.
 (There are only a finite number of experiences, sunsets, and the evolutionary process of energetic nature teaches us how life rejuvenates through its seasons, rhythms, ongoing cycles of birth, life, growth, letting go, death, rebirths (I am reminded of the Tennyson quote "Every moment dies a man, Every moment one is born.").
 Our sense of self may struggle to assimilate death, contemplate the world continuing without us.
 Contradictory for some, when we allow our awareness of life being finite, it can be easier to face death and actually feel more vitality, give our life meaning, make our life a good story.
 Some may wonder about the footprint and legacy we would like to leave behind.
 This may include creating a rich tapestry for people to remember us by.
 Being kind, forgiving, similar to Ho'oponopono, some people wait to the very end of their life to say very important things, like "I love you", "I forgive you", "Please forgive me", "Goodbye".
 And we may want to also utilise the therapy to make sense of our life, celebrate it, continue to leave it - going forward in the way we can.
 (Soren Kierkagaard writes of "Life can only be understood by looking backward;, but it must be lived looking forward".)

 You don't get to choose how you're going to die.
 Or when.
 You can only decide how you're going to live.
-Now.
-Joan Baez
+Now.Joan Baez

 Counselling For Death Anxiety, Fear Of Death Or Dying, Thanatophobia Counselling We may have awakened awareness of both our aliveness and ultimate death.
 Counter-intuitively, accepting the fact of death can free us up to live more fully, freely.
 The rational mind can't process death.
 We may fear our own death or others close to us dying and want to approach death with more openness.
 (By preparing for our own death in emotional and practical ways, we are more able to assist others in their own dying process - see also End Of Life Treatments, Assisted Dying & Legal Matters Currently In The UK.)
 Yet, most of us at some point in our life feared being dead, death or dying - what some people label death anxiety, fear of dying, which is natural, healthy, and normal.
 (When our death anxiety becomes acute, it can turn into thanatophobia and we may seek counselling for thanatophobia, to talk about what death and dying personally means for us.)
 We can go to great lengths to avoid our fear of death, have affairs, procreate to carry on our name, strive to be more youthful, have cosmetic surgery, a midlife crisis, obsessively exercise, accumulate material possessions.
 Simply pursuing happiness may not work for us, nor may resigning ourself to slowly crawling our way to the grave.
 Is it dying we fear, or more dying alone?
 Do we fear no one being there holding our hand when we pass, when we die?
 It may be important for us to die with dignity.
 Accompanying ourself in life and death is something we may want to explore.
 Health anxiety, loneliness, aloneness in our life, grieving others dying, can trigger our own fear of dying.
 Someone in our life may have died prematurely and we may fear this could happen to us.
 (Some of us may worry or speculate who attends or what is said at our own funeral.)
 For others, our anxiety may not be about death, but about fearing terminal illness, a stroke, Alzheimer's, dementia, physical pain or how fragile we are as human beings, that life is temporary, uncertain, unpredictable and often unknown - something we are out of control of.
 Often fear of death may come from a belief that when we die, we will be punished for our sins, that God is judgemental.
-We may be afraid to die and the therapy may explore our fears, anxiety, whether it is actually about fear of dying, or being helpless, dependent on others, a burden, yet we are not a burden, unless we choose to believe this.
+We may be afraid to die and the therapy may explore our fears, anxiety, any intrusive thoughts, whether it is actually about fear of dying, or being helpless, dependent on others, a burden, yet we are not a burden, unless we choose to believe this.
 We can allow ourselves to receive and be lovingly cared for.
 This takes dignity of spirit, grace, to accept this.
 We may wonder what happens when we die or more about not being at all - disappearance, non-being, nothingness, a void.
 This may terrify some of us, and as if in shock we can be in a dreamlike state.
 Others may protest "How can it all end?".
 We may have uncomfortable (or comfortable) thoughts about the concept of time - how much of our life has gone by, and how much time there is to go (see also Soft Living, Living A Soft Life Powerfully).
 Death is a given, yet we may be so preoccupied that we will die at any time or sometime, that we struggle to value the preciousness of life, the uniqueness of each moment, our and others' aliveness especially if we hold nihilistic beliefs, fear living, as if wasting our time until we die.
 The counselling for death anxiety also takes into consideration what's going on for us - our concerns about when, how we die and the certainties and mysteries of death.
 Questioning our own eternity, some of us may fear death so much, that we withdraw, avoid risking things, live routinely or habitually.
 Yet for others, our responses & reactions to fears, grief, anger may reduce how we live and feel alive in the world now.
 (Counter-intuitively for some, we may want to volunteer in a hospice - being with the dying, attending to and listening to them, recounting their private moments, loves, losses, memories, regrets, really hearing them.
 This can help us come to terms with our feelings, rooting our journey to that of a wider human context and love.)
 Alongside being curious about death, we may want to rediscover spontaneity, new things and embrace surprises, our aliveness, live for today, be happy now, enjoy ourself, express our heart's desire.

-The modern tradition of equating death with ensuing nothingness can be abandoned.
+The modern tradition of equating death with ensuing nothingness can be abandoned.Larry Dossey

 For there is no reason to believe that human death severs the quality of the oneness of the universe.